A fairytale ascent

 The spoils are distributed

 A months-long battle for the prey begins.
-Heinrich Himmler wants to take all the artworks to Berlin or Munich.
-This failed due to the vehement resistance of the Viennese cultural administration.
-The National Socialists did not want to alienate the „Ostmark“ and the capital Vienna too much after all, which is why the majority of the looted art was left in Austria.
+Heinrich Himmler wants to take all of the artworks to Berlin or Munich.
+This plan fails due to the vehement resistance of the Viennese cultural administration.
+The National Socialists do not want to alienate the „Ostmark“ and the capital Vienna too much after all, which is why the majority of the looted art remains in Austria.
 Hitler's planned Führer Museum in Linz is to be presented with particularly representative pieces.
 The remaining artefacts will be offered to Austrian museums, who will be allowed to register their „desired objects“.

 Federal Archives, Image 146-1994-006-28A / CC-BY-SA 3.0

-Until his death in 1942, Hans Posse, the long-standing director of the Dresden Picture Gallery, played a central role in these distribution battles and designed the Führer Museum.
+Until his death in 1942, Hans Posse, the long-standing director of the Dresden Picture Gallery, plays a central role in these distribution battles and conceives the Führer Museum.
 In personal consultation with Adolf Hitler, he decides who receives what.

 Germanisches Nationalmuseum, DKA, NL Posse, Hans, I,B-2 (0014)🔍 Move the mouse over the image to enlarge it

-n his travel diary, Posse wrote on 23 July 1939: „Vienna is to receive some of the French paintings (including the Pompadour by Boucher Fragonard) and all the English paintings.
-For everything else, Linz is the first priority and Innsbruck the second.“ Vienna„ refers to the Kunsthistorisches Museum in Vienna, which had been demanding this share from the Jewish collections for some time.
+n his travel diary, Posse writes on 23 July 1939: "Vienna is to receive some of the French paintings (including the Pompadour by Boucher Fragonard) and all the English paintings.
+For everything else, Linz is the first priority and Innsbruck the second.“ 'Vienna' refers to the Kunsthistorisches Museum in Vienna, which had been demanding this share from the Jewish collections for some time.

 Photograph courtesy of Bettina L. Burr

 Alphonse and Clarice von Rothschild are in London with their son Albert at the time of the Anschluss.
 It is too dangerous for them to travel back to Vienna.
 But their daughters Bettina and Gwendoline, aged eleven and thirteen, are still there.
 Their parents instruct them to flee to Switzerland immediately.
 There they are reunited with their parents and brother.
-Then comes the next stroke of fate: Albert dies of cancer shortly before his sixteenth birthday.
+Then tragedy strikes: Albert dies of cancer shortly before his sixteenth birthday.

-Because they no longer felt safe with the advance of the German Wehrmacht in Europe, the Rothschilds emigrated to the USA.
-In the summer of 1942, they rented a house in Bar Harbor, a popular holiday resort on the Atlantic coast.
-Alphonse von Rothschild suffers a heart attack there and dies in September 1942.
+Because of the German Wehrmacht's advance across Europe, the Rothschilds no longer feel safe and decide to emigrate to the United States.
+In the summer of 1942, they rent a house in Bar Harbor, a popular holiday resort on the Atlantic coast.
+Alphonse von Rothschild suffers a heart attack and dies in September 1942.

 Forced „dedications“